wgurecky/vimSum/README.md

 will multiply all selected values by 2.0, format the result to include 2 digits trailing the decimal and change the current buffer in-place.

+For just changing the format from decimal representation to scientific; select a block of text in visual mode and then run:

+    :VisMult(1.0, 5e)

 ### VisMath ###

 Evaluate any simple mathematical expression of a single variable